 Sleep is something I like to do, A LOT.
 So if I'm not writing about or researching sleep-related topics you can probably find me in my bed catching some Zzz's.
 When I'm awake, I love to spend time outdoors with my family.
 Hiking, camping, snowboarding, and riding ATVs are among the many activities we like to do.
 My wish for my readers is that they can find answers to their sleep-related questions, so they too can live an active and healthy lifestyle when they’re not in bed.

-Our parent’s guide to a child’s sleep can help you and your children achieve the rest you deserve.
+Our parent’s guide to healthy sleep habits can help you and your children achieve the rest you deserve.
 We go over some of the problems parents are facing and some common and highly researched solutions.

 But before we dive in, it might be comforting to know you are not alone in your endeavors.